andytlr/homeslice/README.md

 ## Adding Cities

 If you'd like to request a city, please check out the [list of timezones in the database][4].
+Sending me the zone name, e.g. `America/Los_Angeles` is super helpful.

 ## Development

 1. Install [Node][5].
 2. Install gulp globally `sudo npm install --global gulp`
-3. Install NPM dependencies in the project directory `npm install`.
+3. Install NPM dependencies in the project directory `sudo npm install`.
 4. `gulp` to start a local server and watch changes.
 5. Open <http://localhost:8000>